Han434/pocketedDays/README.md

 I started to work much more effectively right after I get to familiar with the above quotation.
 With that being said something that help me with that is "Notion" an application which I started to use a while ago to record and track my assignments and my activities.
 But it is a bit hard for me to customized it to my like as it is too complex for me.
-To be honest, I still can't figure out how it works.
+### To be honest, I still can't figure out how it works.
-* That is one of the reason why I decide to develop an application that can do what I exactly want to manage my rush life.
+* So, I am creating a task manager in the style of "Notion"with some particular customized options.
 * Another reason is that I would like to try to work on lots of different program processes and projects as I continue learning and practicing.

-Although the application is only capable of recording financial records for now, task management as well as stock management will be joining in no time.
+#### Although the application is only capable of recording financial records for now, task management as well as stock management will be joining in no time.

 ## Project Technologies/Techniques
 * Security/Authentication